yeezick/yeezick/README.md

-  # Welcome to my gitHub!
+  # Welcome to my GitHub!
   <br>

   ## A quick about me: